Updated: Aug 27

 Now, to some that may seem overwhelming and I will be honest, IT CAN BE.
-Especially for handlers that largely omit verbals from their "handling toolbox".
-Although, I will be the first to point out, that adding verbals into your day-to-day handling is not any more overwhelming than if you remember back to when you first learned how to sequence a course or when you learned how to do front, rear or blind crosses.
+Especially for handlers that largely omit verbals when running their dog.
+Although, I will be the first to point out that adding verbals into your day-to-day handling is not any more overwhelming than when you learned front, rear or blind crosses for that matter.

 Just like with any other Agility skill, when you are starting to learn something and it is new, it is difficult as you have to put a great deal of mental and physical effort into getting it correct.
 As you diligently practice that skill and you become more and more proficient at it, over time it gets easier and easier.